 “I appreciate the gift, but I told you that it was free.
 I don’t expect anything from you,” I reminded her.

 “I know,” she said, “but you deserve it.
 I don’t know what I would have done without you.”

 “Oh I’m sure you would have figured it out.”, I said.
-“You were very good in being pro-active and installing things to protect your computer.”
+“You were very good at being proactive and installing things to protect your computer.”

 She smiled and got busy and got to work.
-I went back to my chair and continuing with my blogging for the day.
+I went back to my chair and continued with my blogging for the day.

 Almost every meaningful and life-changing thing in my life has been a gift.
 Not a material one like cash, but sometimes a gift of time or of the heart.